IPSA celebrates a decade of growth and excellence in Islamic education

 One milestone this year was a historic graduation ceremony where eleven graduates achieved cum laude honours.

-“IPSA has given us more than just quality education.
-It has taught us to apply what we learn in every aspect of life,” he said.
+He remarked: “IPSA has given us more than just quality education.
+It has taught us to apply what we learn in every aspect of life.”

-IPSA governing council chairperson, Advocate AB Mahomed SC, expressed pride in the institution’s achievements, stating, “IPSA’s success reflects the dedication of our staff, students, and supporters.
+IPSA Governing Council Chairman, Advocate AB Mahomed SC, expressed pride in the institution’s achievements, stating: “IPSA’s success reflects the dedication of our staff, students, and supporters.
 By blending tradition with innovation, we are shaping a future for Islamic education in South Africa.”

-Looking ahead, IPSA is preparing three new academic programs for approval: a PhD in Islamic Studies, a Postgraduate Certificate in Education, and a program in Islamic Psychology.
+Looking ahead, IPSA is preparing three new academic programmes for approval: a PhD in Islamic Studies, a Postgraduate Certificate in Education (PGCE), and a programme in Islamic Psychology.

 These additions will expand IPSA’s academic offerings and further its mission of providing rigorous, interdisciplinary education that integrates Islamic scholarship with contemporary perspectives.

-“We will continue to invest in our people and resources to create a just social order and empower our students to make meaningful contributions locally and globally,” he said.
+“We will continue to invest in our people and resources to create a just social order and empower our students to make meaningful contributions locally and globally,” he stated.

 As IPSA celebrates a decade of achievements, it remains steadfast in its vision of advancing Islamic education while fostering a community of learners poised to positively impact South Africa and the broader world.